-If you are a professional in Illinois who needs the help of a collection agency, one must ensure that they adhere to Illinois state collection agency laws.
+If you are a professional in Illinois who needs the help of a collection agency, you must ensure that they adhere to Illinois state collection agency laws.
 We’ve also included vital statistics that can help you make the decision as to whether or not to move forward with a collection agency.

 Need a Medical Collection Agency?
 Contact us

 Illinois is governed by both state laws and federal laws, primarily the Fair Debt Collection Practices Act (FDCPA).
 The FDCPA protects consumers from abusive, unfair, or deceptive practices by debt collectors.